mantidproject/mantid/docs/source/interfaces/Indirect Corrections.rst

   The number of wavelength points for which a simulation is attempted.

 Events
-  The number of “neutron” events to generate per simulated point.
+  The number of neutron events to generate per simulated point.

 Interpolation
   Method of interpolation used to compute unsimulated values.